freeall/single-line-log/README.md

 # single-line-log

-Small Node.js module that keeps writing to the same line in the terminal.
+Small Node.js module that keeps writing to the same line in the console.
 Very useful when you write progress bars, or a status message during longer operations.

 ## Installation